 Huzzah!
 This week the beloved Texas Renaissance Festival has announced this year’s schedule and some new perks.
 Last year’s festival was the second biggest in Texas Renaissance Festival history, seeing a total of 644,917 visitors during its five-week run and a record number of weddings.
 This year, festival organizers hope to build on that momentum with some new ways to catch all of the olde tyme fun.
+It’s sure to be one of the most popular things to do in Houston every weekend it’s open.

 If you’re unfamiliar with the festival, do yourself a favor and check it out this year.
 The festival offers a one-of-a-kind shopping experience with booth after booth of artisans selling unique arts and crafts, swords, armor, and other fantasy and history-inspired wares.
 There is a wide range of live performances ranging from comedians, acrobats, and musicians, and even a jousting performance.
 The best part, without a doubt, is the costumes, however.
 All festival staff, vendors, and performers wear (arguably) historically accurate clothing.
 It’s like Mardi Gras meets a Lord of the Rings convention.